 When possible, these three messages can be nuanced or tailored further to fit a specific type of incident or scenario.
 Nevertheless, your team is better prepared to communicate with the appropriate individuals by having these three sorts of fundamental communications ready to begin with.

 It’s worth noting that part of the value of having multiple versions of the same incident notifications to send out to different stakeholders is that it can help keep sensitive information private.

 As a general rule, the fewer people who know the technical details of your infrastructure and operations, the better.
 By tailoring your incident notifications, you can avoid sharing messages containing extensive technical information with people who don’t need that information.
 Keep this goal in mind when you design your different messages.

-Effective incident response requires sending just the right information only to the right people.
+Effective stakeholder communication plan requires sending just the right information only to the right people.
 In addition to determining who needs to be notified about a given incident, you should also have a plan in place for ensuring that each type of recipient receives the information he or she needs to respond effectively – nothing more, nothing less.